 National Cyber Security Awareness Month (NCSAM) – observed every October—was created as a collaborative effort between government and industry to ensure every American has the resources they need to stay safer and more secure online.

 We lead Internet-connected, digital lives, even when we are not directly connected to the Internet.
 The Internet is a shared resource and securing it is Our Shared Responsibility.
 Everyone has a role in securing their part of cyberspace, including the devices and networks they use.

 Throughout the month, IT@Sam will share tips and resources to help you implement stronger security practices.
 Together we can create a digital society that is safer and more resistant from cyber-attacks.

 For additional information read A History of NCSAM.

 An e-mail sent today claimed that your account was recently signed in from an unknown location.
 The e-mail had a subject of “Account Verification” and looked like the example below.

 IT@Sam has blocked the website contained in the message as well as the delivery of additional e-mails to prevent the disclosure of additional login credentials.

-If you still have an e-mail in your inbox, please delete the e-mail with no further action.
+If you still have an e-mail in your inbox with the subject of “Account Verification,” please delete the e-mail.
+No further action is required.

-Please contact the Service Desk at firstname.lastname@example.org or (936) 294-1950 should you have any questions, concerns, or trouble resetting your password.
+Please contact the Service Desk at (936) 294-1950 should you have any questions, concerns, or trouble resetting your password.